-An updated summary of facts about the origin of the novel coronavirus (SARS-CoV-2).
+A comprehensive summary of facts concerning the origin of the novel coronavirus.

 A. Previous pandemics and epidemics

 - The two most recent (mild) global pandemics were the 1977 ‘Russian flu’ and the 2009 ‘swine flu’.
 In both of these cases, modern genetic research indicates that a lab escape was the most likely origin of the pandemic virus (see here and here).
 Yet in both cases, the World Health Organization (WHO) initially excluded this possibility (see here and here).